Molos

 Molos (Μώλος, meaning “Jetty”) is a town and a former municipality in Phthiotis, Greece.
 Since the 2011 local government reform it has been a part of the municipality Kamena Vourla, of which it is a municipal unit.
-The municipal unit has an area of 147.510 km2 and a population 4,179 in 2011).
+The municipal unit has an area of 147.510 km2 and a population of 3,611 in 2021.
+Molos is believed to be the site of the ancient town of Scarphe.

+Transport

+The town is served by Molos railway station on the realigned Piraeus–Platy railway, which opened on 20 November 2022.